-CRITERIA A - Excellent B - Minimal C - Below expectations Comments Goals & Audience -audience & expectations audiance and seels -audience and goals -audience and goals Are the goals or learning objectives goals/learning objectives clearly identified though not as clearly as they could be inappropriate or inadequately identified of the project identified. - project may meet its Inadequately identified clear?
-Have they goals but this is not project uplikely to most been met? -project appropriate for, and likely to • -project unlikely to meet its goals and/or Is the intended entirely clear communicate to the meet, its goals - project is at least audience audience clearly specified? -project is somewhat appropriate for, and likely to audience Is the project appropriate for specified audience communicate to appropriate for this -project audience. audience? understandable to & addience.
-Does the project likely to engage communicate to the and/or communicate intended audience? to audience Methodology -project incorporates -methodology Is the overall inquiry methods - methodology inadequate and/or methodology clear required by the basically appropriate to inadequate and/or and appropriately assignment the project and articulated. used? -all methodologies appropriately used, but articulated.
-Has the project & technologies have could be strengthened -sources not incorporated been appropriately appropriately identified specific methods used, with attention -sources and methods appropriately identified required by the to ethical and identified but not as -inadequate attention to assignment? methodological fully as they could be implementation issues If intended as a issues Implementation issues form of -if intended as -more thought should intervention, has intervention or be given to thought be given to advocacy, project implementation issues how it will be has given adequate implemented? thought to impiomonica: implementation -sources & methods are adequately identified Analysis - evidence of critical - some evidence of -inadequate evidence Is there evidence of thinking about critical thinking but of critical thinking critical thinking and methods, sources, could be stronger o. ontious trining analysis? information and 22314 20 011011901 -analysis lacking or a. rary oro . analysis or editing. -analytical approach inadequate -uses and the analysis itself is analysis/editing basically appropriate -analytic approach methods appropriate but could be stronger inappropriate or for the project and/or articulated inadequately specified -method of analysis better. or editing is 20.0011 adequately articulated Craft & - level of craft is -level of craft is -level of craft Coherence clearly adequate for minimally adequate for Is the level of the audience & to the audience and goals inadequate for artistic and/or meet project goals and additioned and goals purposes and/or technical craft (whether or not it audience \ adequate for the specified goals and audience?
+CRITERIA A - Excellent B - Minimal C - Below expectations Comments 0 l' o expectations P Goals & Audience -audience & -audience and goals -audience and goals Are the goals or goals/learning identified though not as inappropriate or learning objectives objectives clearly clearly as they could be inadequately identified of the project identified. - project may meet its project uplikaly to most clear?
+Have they -project appropriate goals but this is not -project unlikely to meet been met? for, and likely to entirely clear its goals and/or communicate to the Is the intended meet, its goals -project is - project is at least audience clearly . , somewhat appropriate audience specified? appropriate for for, and likely to communicate to Is the project specified audience audience. appropriate for this audience? -project understandable to & addience.
+Does the project likely to engage communicate to the and/or communicate intended audience? to audience -project incorporates -methodology Methodology Is the overall inquiry methods - methodology inadequate and/or methodology clear required by the basically appropriate to inadequately and appropriately assignment the project and articulated. used? -all methodologies appropriately used, but articulated.
+Has the project & technologies have could be strengthened -sources not incorporated been appropriately appropriately identified specific methods used, with attention -sources and methods appropriately identified required by the to ethical and identified but not as -inadequate attention to assignment? methodological fully as they could be implementation issues If intended as a issues Implementation locates form of -if intended as -more thought should intervention, has intervention or be given to thought be given to advocacy, project implementation issues how it will be has given adequate implemented? thought to p.cc implementation -sources & methods are adequately identified Analysis - evidence of critical - some evidence of -inadequate evidence Is there evidence of thinking about critical thinking but of critical thinking critical thinking and methods, sources, could be stronger 3 analysis? information and -analysis lacking or , analysis or editing. -analytical approach inadequate -uses and the analysis itself is analysis/editing basically appropriate -analytic approach methods appropriate but could be stronger inappropriate or for the project and/or articulated inadequately specified -method of analysis better. or editing is adequately articulated Craft & - level of craft is -level of craft is -level of craft Coherence clearly adequate for minimally adequate for inadequate for the audience and goals Is the level of the audience & to the addictive and goals i niirnoses ang/or Is the level of artistic and/or meet project goals The addience and goals purposes and/or audience

+Content Is the content appropriate & adequate, given the goals, audience & assignment?
+Is there evidence of insight, originality &/or creativity? - information conveyed is clearly adequate for goals, audience & assignment -shows depth & breadth of content -shows insight, originality &/or creativity -information conveyed is adequate but could be strengthened -some evidence of insight, or creativity -inadequate information -little or no evidence of insight, originality and/or creativity adequate for the specified goals and audience?
 Did it involve an appropriate amount of work?
-Does the final product have coherence and "resonance?" meets "artistic" standards) -project is coherent & likely to resonate with the intended audience -product shows an appropriate amount of effort for this assignment -project coherence could be stronger -project is not coherent Content Is the content appropriate & adequate, given the goals, audience & assignment?
-Is there evidence of insight, originality &/or creativity? - information conveyed is clearly adequate for goals, audience & assignment -shows depth & breadth of content -shows insight, originality &/or creativity -information conveyed is adequate but could be strengthened -some evidence of insight, originality, or creativity -inadequate information -little or no evidence of insight, originality and/or creativity Grade
+Does the final product have coherence and "resonance?" meets "artistic" standards) -project is coherent & likely to resonate with the intended audience -product shows an appropriate amount of effort for this assignment -project coherence could be stronger -project is not coherent